dotnet/docs/docs/machine-learning/how-to-guides/how-to-use-the-automl-api.md

 | 179759 |
 | 314597 |

-You want to use the `ForecastBySsa` trainer to forecast future demand.
+You want to use the <xref:Microsoft.ML.TimeSeriesCatalog.ForecastBySsa%2A> trainer to forecast future demand.

 In order to do so you'll have to: